C Lanzbom

-C Joseph Lanzbom is a Grammy winning American guitarist and songwriter.
+C Joseph Lanzbom is a Grammy-winning American guitarist and songwriter.
 He is known for co-founding the band Inasense (later renamed Soulfarm), with Noah Chase.

 Personal background

 Lanzbom grew up in Lakewood Township, New Jersey, where he studied music and jazz guitar privately.
 He then went to the University of Miami to formally study composition and theory.
-Influences include Charlie Christian, B. B. King, Duane Allman, Pat Metheny, and T Bone Burnett.
+His influences include Charlie Christian, B. B. King, Duane Allman, Pat Metheny, and T Bone Burnett.